Skip to content

 But I haven't done a lot of *writing*, really.
 Part of that's some stressful personal stuff - my best friend was meant to be going into hospital and I was due to travel to cat sit for her but the surgery got pulled last minute, which obviously wasn't ideal for anyone involved and that threw a whole heap of spanners in my works.
 Also last weekend I stayed awake for more than 40 hours total playing Promise Mascot Agency, which was obviously a stellar use of my time.
 (No, it kind of was, I loved it so much and I wish I could play it from scratch all over again)

 I've also had a couple of back and forths with my literary agent and I'm feeling... not great about it, actually.
 Like, I don't know what it is about this industry that authors just don't seem to be trusted with transparency and clear, sensible timelines for when they can expect to hear back about anything.
 It's not far off a YEAR since I wrote this book, and I think it's great, I really do think it deserves to be read, but my agent still wants it editing again - and like, that's FINE, except that NOW she's offering to do me some inline notes for what she wants, but where was that five months ago when we did this whole rigmarole before?
-Honestly can't tell if she's just stringing me along, and since this is my 'secret blog' I will be honest and say it's pissing me off.
-(I am also hormonal, so I am aware that might be a factor).
+BUT also she's a very busy agent with a lot of clients outside of me and I've never done this before, so like, I think I just need to figure out how to work with her in a way that works for both of us.

 Anyway, today has been a pretty good day.
 I booted up my adult romance novel, the one I'm potentially considering self-publishing under an ~assumed name~.
 I've already written a short story under that name which is going in an anthology later this year, so that's me soft-launching this idea, and today I... deleted 4,000 words of the novel.